-Total (pieces) Category Attitude Amount of discussion (pieces) Proportion in category (%) 336 Legal theories and applied jurisprudence Legal subject 9 2.68 Legal object 22 6.55 Neutral or not involved 305 90.77 sciences category.
+6137 papers in China's life sciences category.
 The overall impression/conclusion is that Chinese academics generally oppose giving embryos or fetuses the legal status of humans, and this indicates that they are not strongly opposed to the extension of the 14-day rule.
-To be specific, the tone of the debate in the category "Legal Theories/ Applied Jurisprudence" is in general rather neutral or not involved ($n=305;\ 79.43$ percent), and the legal object is supported ($n=22;\ 5.73$ percent).
-Only 2.68 percent (n=9) of the discussion favored the legal subject.
+To be specific (table 2), the tone of the debate in the category "Legal Theories/Applied Jurisprudence" is in general rather neutral or not involved (n = 305; 79.43 percent), and the legal object is supported (n = 22; 5.73 percent).
+Only 2.68 percent (n = 9) of the discussion favored the legal subject.